payola/Payola/README.md

 }
 ```

 Every query that fetches any data from database needs to be wrapped inside a transaction block (as can be seen in the previous sample code).
-Squeryl provides `transaction { ... }` and `inTransaction { ... }` blocks.
+Squeryl provides two ways to wrap code into a transaction - `transaction { ... }` and `inTransaction { ... }` blocks.
 Every `transaction` block creates a new transaction which establishes a new database connection, whereas `inTransaction` block nests transactions together.
+If there is no parent transaction the `inTransaction` block behaves as a `transaction` block.

 <a name="squeryl-entities"></a>
 #### Package cz.payola.data.squeryl.entities